 Deviled Eggs are super easy to make and just about everyone loves them.
-What a terrific appetizer for a party.
+What a terrific appetizer for a holiday or party.

 Deviled Eggs are the perfect treat.

 They are tangy and light, easy to make, delicious and pretty, even if you don't use a chef's pastry bag (affiliate link).
 Perfect for any holiday or family gathering.

 You will need an electric mixer or a small food processor, measuring spoons, and a small mixing bowl to make this recipe.
 And, of course, a lovely plate for serving.
 I like to make them for special occasions, and I have a fancy crystal serving dish (affiliate link) made just for Deviled Eggs.
 The only disadvantage to the beautiful dish is that it doesn’t have a lid, so that makes taking it to someone else’s house a bit of a trial.
 I use toothpicks and plastic wrap to avoid messing up the eggs.

 Deviled Eggs Recipe